itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 ## Reactive Programming

-When a state variable defined with `useState` changes with the help of the setter (and thus, not changing the variable directly!!) a redrawing of the component is triggered.
+When a state variable defined with `useState` changes with the help of the setter (and thus, not changing the variable directly!!) a redrawing of the whole component is triggered.

-This is reactive programming.
+This is *reactive programming*.
 And reactive programming is why React is called so.

 A bit like in Excel -- one of the classical reactive programming environments -- where when you change one cell, all the others who depend on it and only those are changed automatically.